prianto/map/readme.md

 # MAP: My Awesome (Wordpress) Plugin

 Sample plugin for Wordpress.
 It shows you how a Wordpress plugin works.
-It contains CRUD process and option/setting form in admin page, and shortcode.
+It contains CRUD process, option/setting form, and shortcode implementation.

 ## Installation

 * Download from Github
 * Rename folder to `my-awesome-plugin` and zip it
-* Upload `my-awesome-plugin.zip` to wordpress installation
+* Upload `my-awesome-plugin.zip` to Wordpress installation
 * Click activate button
 * Set options/settings (optional)
 * Create a page